Braidwood’s dwindling water supply is safe, for now.

 A convoy of water carriers is set to rescue the dire situation in Braidwood, where residents are on Stage Four restrictions.
-ACT Chief Minister Andrew Barr, Queanbeyan Palerang mayor Tim Overall, Member for Eden Monaro Mike Kelly and ICON water head Ray Hezkial were all in town today, and say that the community has been kicked in the guts this summer.
+Andrew Barr ACT Chief Minister, Queanbeyan Palerang mayor Tim Overall, Member for Eden Monaro Mike Kelly MP and Icon Water head Ray Hezkial were all in town today, and say that the community has been kicked in the guts this summer.

 Posted by The RiotACT on Thursday, 16 January 2020

 Braidwood draws its water supply from the Shoalhaven River, which stopped flowing mid-December.
 The town was already at Stage Two water restrictions from 18 November, with Stage Three restrictions introduced in December.
 Stage Four water restrictions have been in effect since 10 January 2020.

 After the Shoalhaven River stopped flowing, water has been pumped to an off-river reservoir, which has a 72-megalitre capacity and is currently at about 80 per cent capacity.
 During the North Black Range fire, the pump was damaged and repaired.
 However, the reservoir has dropped significantly and the town has been using water more quickly than the Council can pump it from the river.